10th Meeting of the Scientific and Technical Review Panel (STRP)

 AGENDA ITEM 5: Millennium Ecosystem Assessment (MA)

-10. Ian Noble (Millennium Assessment Working Group 2 Co-Chair) made a PowerPoint presentation on the present structure, objectives, and directions of the MA, including a "horrendogram" showing interacting relationships among Ecosystem structures and functions, Ecosystem goods and services, Socio-economic drivers, and Proximate pressures.
-He suggested that for all the major global MEAs, including Ramsar, the Assessment could fulfill the role that the IPCC has performed for the UNFCCC.
-He proceeded from a general description of MA progress to a listing of areas in which it could be especially pertinent to Ramsar questions involving wetland issues, and stressed that the MA is still at a very early stage and will develop over time.
+Following a presentation on the present structure, objectives, and directions of the MA, it was suggested that for all the major global MEAs, including Ramsar, the Assessment could fulfill the role that the IPCC has performed for the UNFCCC.
+There was discussion of the areas in which it could be especially pertinent to Ramsar questions involving wetland issues.

 Decision STRP 10.1: The STRP recognized the strong links between a series of issues on which the Panel is working, in particular on ecological character of wetlands and assessment methods, and the programme of work of the Millennium Ecosystem Assessment, encouraged the MA in its work, and expressed its intention to contribute to that process through an ad hoc working group for the purpose.
 The STRP designated Max Finlayson and Doug Taylor as STRP focal points in order to establish a permanent relationship between the MA and the STRP, and invited its members to channel input to the MA through them.

 AGENDA ITEM 14 (transposed): Working Group 11 on ecological quality, assessment methodologies, and early warning systems